vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 [^321]: "Gobhilîya," l. c. p.
 1032.

 Colebrooke,[^323] to whom we owe an excellent description of what a śrāddha is in modern times, took evidently the same view.
 "The first set of funeral ceremonies," he writes, "is adapted to effect, by means of oblations, the re-embodying of the soul of the deceased, after burning his corpse.
 The apparent scope of the second set is to raise his shade from this world, where it would else, according to the notions of the Hindus, continue to roam among demons and evil spirits, up to heaven, and then deify him, as it were, among the manes of departed ancestors.
-For this end, a śrāddha should regularly be offered to the deceased on the day after the mourning expires; twelve other śrāddhas _singly_ to the deceased in twelve successive months; similar obsequies at the end of the third fortnight, and also in the sixth month, and in the twelfth; and the oblation called Sapi_nd_ana on the first anniversary of his decease.[^324] At this Sapi_nd_ana śrāddha, which is the last of the ekoddishṭa śrāddhas, four funeral cakes are offered to the deceased and his three ancestors, that consecrated to the deceased being divided into three portions and mixed with the other three cakes.
+For this end, a śrāddha should regularly be offered to the deceased on the day after the mourning expires; twelve other śrāddhas _singly_ to the deceased in twelve successive months; similar obsequies at the end of the third fortnight, and also in the sixth month, and in the twelfth; and the oblation called Sapinḍana on the first anniversary of his decease.[^324] At this Sapinḍana śrāddha, which is the last of the ekoddishṭa śrāddhas, four funeral cakes are offered to the deceased and his three ancestors, that consecrated to the deceased being divided into three portions and mixed with the other three cakes.
 The portion retained is often offered to the deceased, and the act of union and fellowship becomes complete."[^325]

 [^325]: See this subject most exhaustively treated, particularly in its bearings on the law of inheritance, in Rajkumar Sarvādhikāri's "Tagore Law Lectures for 1880," p.
 93.

-[^324]: Colebrooke adds that in most provinces the periods for these sixteen ceremonies, and for the concluding obsequies entitled Sapi_nd_ana, are anticipated, and the whole is completed on the second or third day; after which they are again performed at the proper times, but in honor of the whole set of progenitors instead of the deceased singly.
-It is this which Dr. Donner, in his learned paper on the "Pi_nd_apitr̥yajña" (p.
+[^324]: Colebrooke adds that in most provinces the periods for these sixteen ceremonies, and for the concluding obsequies entitled Sapinḍana, are anticipated, and the whole is completed on the second or third day; after which they are again performed at the proper times, but in honor of the whole set of progenitors instead of the deceased singly.
+It is this which Dr. Donner, in his learned paper on the "Pinḍapitr̥yajña" (p.
 11), takes as the general rule.

 [^323]: "Life and Essays," ii. p.
 195.

 When this system of śrāddhas had once been started, it seems to have spread very rapidly.
 We soon hear of the monthly śrāddha, not only in memory of one person lately deceased, but as part of the Pitr̥yajña, and as obligatory, not only on householders (agnimat), but on other persons also, and, not only on the three upper castes, but even, without hymns, on śūdras,[^326] and as to be performed, not only on the day of New-Moon, but on other days also,[^327] whenever there was an opportunity.
-Gobhila seems to look upon the Pi_nd_apitr̥yajña, as itself a śrāddha,[^328] and the commentator holds that, even if there are no pi_nd_as or cakes, the Brāhmans ought still to be fed.
+Gobhila seems to look upon the Pinḍapitr̥yajña, as itself a śrāddha,[^328] and the commentator holds that, even if there are no pinḍas or cakes, the Brāhmans ought still to be fed.
 This śrāddha, however, is distinguished from the other, the true śrāddha, called Anvāhārya, which follows it,[^329] and which is properly known by the name of Pārvaṇa śrāddha.

 [^329]: Gobhila IV.
 4, 3, itarad anvāhāryam.
 But the commentators add anagner amāvasyāśrāddham, nānvāhāryam.
 According to Gobhila there ought to be the Vaiśvadeva offering and the Bali offering at the end of each Pārvaṇa-śrāddha; see "Gobhilîya Gr̥hya-sūtras," p.
 1005, but no Vaiśvadeva at an ekoddishṭa śrāddha, l. c. p.
 1020.

 [^328]: See p.
 666, and p.
 1008.
-Gr̥hyakāraḥ pi_nd_apitr̥yajñasya śrāddhatvam āha.
+Gr̥hyakāraḥ pinḍapitr̥yajñasya śrāddhatvam āha.

 [^327]: L. c. p.
 897.